funkybob/django-nap/docs/serialiser/models.rst

 Model Classes
 =============

-Of course, there are classes to support dealing with Models.
+Just as there is ModelForm for Forms, there is ModelSerialiser for Serialiser.

 ModelSerialiser
 ===============

-This class will, like a ModelForm, inspect a Model and generate appropriate fields for it.
+This class will inspect a Model and generate appropriate fields for it.

 .. code-block:: python